Everyone needs a sanctuary

-The client was a family of four with two young teenage children who took part in RTÉ’s Super Garden in 2012.
+The client was a family of four with two young teenage children.
 The family loved entertaining and wanted a space for dining and relaxing in the garden.
 They also had two beautiful rabbits, Cookie and Cream, who needed to be taken into consideration when thinking about the prospective space.
 The site used to be a meadow before the estate was built.
 The family was open to using unusual and innovative materials.

 The concept was contemporary space using modern materials that contrasts with the soft, naturalistic, meadow planting.
 The garden is based around family life and the two pet bunnies.
 It should be great for entertaining and relaxing, as well as having an innovative use of materials.